splunk/public-o11y-docs/admin/user-management/roles/roles-and-capabilities-about.rst

     <h2>Multiple roles for a user or team</h2>
   </embed>

 You can assign multiple roles to individual users.
 The user receives a combination of capabilities inherited from all of their roles.
 Additionally, if you revoke a role from a user the change takes effect immediately.
+For details about each role and the associated capabilities, see :ref:`roles-table-phase`.

 .. list-table::